jan-rybizki/Chempy/README.md

 Then you can ```jupyter notebook``` from within the tutorial folder (it will run if you have installed *Chempy*).
 If you did not install Chempy you can still run the tutorial but need to point to the files in the Chempy folder.
 Basically you have to ```cd ../Chempy/``` and then replace each ```from Chempy import ...``` with ```from . import ...```.

+You can also read the automatically generated [manual](https://chempy.readthedocs.io/en/latest/).

 ## Compare to Chempy data
 If you want to compare your abundance model/data to Chempy paper one results, look at the [tutorial 7](https://github.com/jan-rybizki/Chempy/blob/master/tutorials/7-Acessing%20Chempy%20paper%201%20abundance%20tracks.ipynb) where the stored abundance tracks are loaded and plotted for one element.